UFOP-CSI477/csi606-2024-01-atividades-luisggf/Projeto/02-final-version.md

 <!-- Descrever o que deve ser feito para instalar (ou baixar) a aplicação, o que precisa ser configurando (parâmetros, banco de dados e afins) e como executá-la. -->
 # Coffee Shop Backend

-## Description

-This project is an API for a coffee shop application where users can browse different types of coffee, add them to a shopping cart, and simulate a checkout process.
-The backend is built using Node.js, Fastify, Prisma, PostgreSQL, and Docker, with features for managing products and simulating order completions.

-## Concepts Used in This Project

-- REST API
-- Docker
-- PostgreSQL
-- Fastify
-- Prisma
-- Cookies
-- Image Uploads

 ## Libraries and Commands Used in This Project

 ### 1. Initialize a Node Project